bhvsh/NFSC_MasterServer/README.md

 Legal notes
 -----------

-- The project aren't containing *any* of the original code from the game!!!
+- The project does not contain *any* of the original code from the game
-- It is an emulated program!
+- It is an emulated program
-- That are imitating original server
+- That imitates original server
 - It is completely legal to use this code!

 Requirements
 ------------

 - Need for Speed Carbon
-- Redirects from the official FESL servers (TODO - add override ASI code and links)
+- FESL SSL removal patch on NFSC executable
+- NFSC_OnlineMod

 Module           | Version | Download
 ----------------:|:-------:|:------------